Viscum salicornioides A.Cunn.

 Fleshy berries are dispersed by ballistic projection, attachment and possibly frugivory (Thorsen et al., 2009).

 Difficult - should not be removed from the wild

 An apparently naturally uncommon and biologically sparse species which can on occasion be locally abundant, but is more usually known from large parts of its likely range by only spot or scattered occurrences.
-In some parts of its range it is seriously at risk due to the felling of its main host species (Leptospermum and Kunzea) for fire wood and also to clear land for farming or pine plantations.
+In some parts of its range it is under threat due to the felling of its main host species (Leptospermum and Kunzea) for firewood and also to clear land for farming or pine plantations.

 korthalsella: After Korthals, botanist